codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

 - *On Windows*: Install 'Docker Desktop for Windows' and Git (on this platform Docker Compose is bundled with Docker Desktop)
 - *On Linux*: Install Docker, Docker Compose, and Git (on this platform, Docker Compose must be downloaded separately)

 Additional configuration steps for these platforms may be required.
-See the [Eclipse Codewind documentation for details](https://www.eclipse.org/codewind/installlocally.html).
+See the [Codewind local install documentation](https://www.eclipse.org/codewind/installlocally.html) for details.

 ### C) Installing Codewind Tools into Visual Studio Code